ios-xr/Solenoid/README.md

 ### Usage:

-For PUT, POST, and PATCH, you must have a data file of either JSON or XML formatted using a valid YANG model.
+For PUT, POST, and PATCH, you must have a configuration of JSON or XML formatted using a valid YANG model.
 If your device does not have the YANG model available, you will not be able to use it.
 Examples of YANG models can be found here: